Babe Ruth Bio And Facts

 Titles and Awards

 Babe Ruth is known for having received many awards during his time in the MLB.
 He was MVP in 1923 and received the Jack Lang award in 1931.
-Eventually, became one of the first people to be inducted into the baseball Hall of Fame in 1936.
+Eventually, Ruth became one of the first people to be inducted into the Baseball Hall of Fame in 1936.
 Years later after his death, he was given the Presidential Medal of Freedom in 2018.

-In addition, Babe Ruth had many American League and World Series titles.
+In addition, Babe Ruth captured several American League and World Series titles.
 During his time on the Boston Red Sox, Ruth helped the team win three World Series titles.
 When he joined the New York Yankees, Ruth led the team to seven American League Championships and four World Series titles.
 Other achievements held by Ruth include leading the league in batting percentage, bases on balls, and on base percentage multiple times throughout his career.

 As a teenager, Babe Ruth married his first wife, Helen Woodford, who was just 16 years old at the time.
 Soon after, they adopted a daughter named Dorothy.
 However, the two got divorced after Ruth was found to have cheated on and neglected Woodford multiple times throughout their marriage.
 Not long after she died, Babe Ruth would go on to marry actress Claire Hodgson, who also had a daughter named Julia.

-Babe Ruth's history of infidelity did not stop there as he was notoriously known for living a lifestyle full of drinking and partying.
+Babe Ruth’s history of infidelity did not stop there, as he was notoriously known for living a lifestyle full of drinking and partying.
 The New York Yankees even asked him to dial down his personal life and choices.
-His drinking and other habits were dangerous to his health and doctors along with the Yankees were scared it would interfere with his ability to play professional baseball.
+His drinking and other habits were dangerous to his health, and doctors along with the Yankees were scared it would interfere with his ability to play professional baseball.